tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * What is a `payable` address, and why is it different from a regular address?

-  * **Answer:** A payable address is like a normal address type, except it allows the `.transfer` function to be called in order to send it Ether.
+  * **Answer:** A payable address is like a normal address type, except it allows the `.transfer` function to be called in order to send it ether.

 Ask for any remaining questions before moving along.